k1seul/Plastic-DDQN/Readme.md

 ## Instructions

-To run a single run, use the `run.py` script
+To run a single run without injection, use the `run.py` script
 ```
 python run.py
 ```

-To run the Atari-100k benchmark (26 games with 5 random sees), use `run_parallel.py` script
+To run the Atari-100k benchmark without injection (26 games with 5 random sees), use `run_parallel.py` script
 ```
 python run_parallel.py
 ```

-To reproduce the performance of PLASTIC* or PLASTIC, use scripts inside the `script`.
+To reproduce the performance of plasticitiy injection, use scripts inside the `script`.
 ```
-bash scripts/NeurIPS2023/drq_plastic_dagger_rr2.sh

-bash scripts/NeurIPS2023/drq_plastic_rr2.sh
+bash scripts/ddqn/ddqn_injection_{Injection step}M.sh
 ```